Roasted Makhana Chivda (Makhana Namkeen)

 You can also add dried fruits like raisins, cranberries, etc to it.

-Seeds – I love the taste and crunch of melon seeds in this snack.
-You can also use other seeds like flax seeds, hemp seeds, etc.
+Seeds – I love this snack’s taste and crunch of melon seeds.
+You can also use other seeds like flax seeds and hemp seeds.

-Others – You will also need salt, black pepper powder, curry leaves, dry coconut, and chaat masala.
+Others – You will also need salt, black pepper powder, curry leaves, dry coconut, and Chaat Masala Powder.

 You can add a little red chili powder for a spicy kick.